 3 Rationale

 SBMA concept provides the interaction paradigm between MnS producer and MnS Consumer without indicating the related entities.
 In real deployment scenairos, there are management functions provided by different suppliers.
 It’s necessary to study and show how SBMA concept could be utilized in the real deployment scenario.
+For example, for the interaction between NM and EM in the context of 5G management, NM behaves as MnS consumer and EM behaves as MnS Producer.

 It proposes to add key issue "illustration of using MnS in management reference model in TS 32.101" to address the following FS_eSBMA_WoP#1.